 Owning and raising rabbits can be a fun, exciting experience.
 But, with great fun comes great responsibilities.
 You are now responsible for caring and nurturing a small mammal.
 Have you thought about its safety during the worst of weather?
 As well as threats from predators?

-Most people don’t take this into consideration.
+Most people don’t consider this.
 The weather plays a huge part in your fluffy friends well being.
 From high heats in the summer to the freezing weather in the winter, you need to be prepared to adapt your rabbit’s hutch for all weather.